This post covers the nitty gritty of why Korean gyms are awful and how you too can experience them.

-- Gyms fees that would get you a VIP membership in Beverly Hills.
+- Gym fees that would get you a VIP membership in Beverly Hills.

 - Showers that would be a bit too on the nose for Alcatraz.

-For reference, even the gym I joined in Marrakesh, Morocco was better than anything I’ve tried in Korea.
-And Morocco isn’t known for its gym culture.
+For reference, the gym I joined in Marrakesh, Morocco was better than anything I’ve tried in Korea.
+And Morocco isn’t known for its fitness culture.